$(SL(N),q)$-opers, the $q$-Langlands correspondence, and quantum/classical duality: -opers

 thus, $q$-gauge change is twisted conjugation.
 Let $D_q:E\to E^q$ be the operator that takes a section $s(z)$ to $s(qz)$.
 We associate the map $A$ to the difference equation $D_q(s)=As$.

-\begin{Def} A meromorphic \emph{$(\GL(N),q)$-connection} over $\P^1$ is a pair $(E,A)$, where $E$ is a (trivializable) vector bundle of rank $N$ over $\P^1$ and $A$ is a meromorphic section of the sheaf $\Hom_{\cO_{\P^1}}(E,E^q)$ for which $A(z)$ is invertible.
+\begin{Def} A meromorphic \emph{$(\GL(N),q)$-connection} over $\P^1$ is a pair $(E,A)$, where $E$ is a (trivializable) vector bundle of rank $N$ over $\P^1$ and $A$ is a meromorphic section of the sheaf $\Hom_{\cO_{\P^1}}(E,E^q)$ for which $A(z)$ is invertible, i.e. lies in $\GL(N,\C(z))$.
 The pair $(E,A)$ is called an $(\SL(N),q)$-connection if there exists a trivialization for which $A(z)$ has determinant $1$. \end{Def} For simplicity, we will usually omit the word `meromorphic' when referring to $q$-connections.

 \begin{Rem} More generally, if $G$ is a complex reductive group, one can define a meromorphic $(G,q)$-connection over $\P^1$ as a pair $(\cG,A)$ where $\cG$ is a principal $G$-bundle over $\P^1$ and $A$ is a meromorphic section of $\Hom_{\cO_{\P^1}}(\cG,\cG^q)$. \end{Rem}